Enforcing constraints for interpolation and extrapolation in Generative Adversarial Networks: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank C. Corley and N. Hodas for very useful discussions and comments.
-The material presented here is based upon work supported by the Pacific Northwest National Laboratory ``Deep Learning for Scientific Discovery Agile Investment".
+The material presented here is based upon work supported by the Pacific Northwest National Laboratory (PNNL) ``Deep Learning for Scientific Discovery Agile Investment".
+PNNL is operated by Battelle for the DOE under Contract DE-AC05-76RL01830.